vrasneur/pyfasttext/README.md

 #### Supervised models

-For supervised models, fastText uses the regular word vectors (*i.e* the word itself and its subwords), as well as vectors computed using word ngrams (*i.e.* shorter sequences of words from the sentence).
+For supervised models, fastText uses the regular word vectors, as well as vectors computed using word ngrams (*i.e.* shorter sequences of words from the sentence).
 When computing the average, these vectors are not normalized.

 To get the resulting vector as a regular Python array, use the `model.get_text_vector(line)` method.
 To get the resulting vector as a `numpy` `ndarray`, use the `model.get_numpy_text_vector(line)` method.

 ```python